xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-gui-beta-for-linux.md

     You can find more information about the installation steps at the OpenJDK document: [How to download and install prebuilt OpenJDK packages](http://openjdk.java.net/install/).
 Once you finish the installation, your `OpenJDK` information is displayed when you execute `java -version` command.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-studio-gui-beta-for-linux/Screen-Shot-2018-02-07-at-11.50.50.png" alt="linux" width=100%>

+    > After you have finished configuring the system, restart it to take effect.

 ### Download Katalon Studio